BolajiOlajide/a_socials/README.md

 make stop
 ```

-To setup production environment, create a prod.env file in the `docker/prod` directory and populate it with environment variables using `.env.sample` as a model
+To setup production environment, create a `prod.env` file in the `docker/prod` directory and populate it with environment variables using `.env.sample` file in the root directory as a model.
-To run any make command successfully for the production application, variable `env` must be set to `production` in the makefile.
+To run any make command successfully for the production application, ensure the variable `env` is set to `production` in the makefile in the root directory.

+To achieve this;
 If on a bash terminal, you can do `export env=production` before running any make command.
-Alternatively, you can set the variable as part of the make command.
+Alternatively, you can set the variable as part of the make command before execution.

 ```bash
 make build env=production